Vignesh3004/ClickJacker/README.md

 <br>
 ## Installation
 Install the clickjacker.py file <br>
-Make sure you have python 3.x versions installed in your computer
+Make sure you have python 3.x version installed in your computer
 <br>
 <br>
 ## Usage